carlosjimz87/StopWatch/README.md

 - [ ] Add more tests to have good coverage.
 - [ ] Validate correct functioning of all requirements in the app.

+* Some tests need to be improved.

 ## *Extras*

+- [X] CI with Github Actions.
 - [ ] Filter the list of records for the current day only.
 - [ ] Multiple screen support.
 - [ ] Delete records.